Bicknell's thrush: Habitat and range

-Bicknell's thrush scattered breeding range extends from southeastern Quebec to Nova Scotia and the sky islands of northern New England and New York State.
+Bicknell's thrush scattered breeding range extends from southeastern Quebec to Nova Scotia in Canada and the sky islands of northern New England and the Adirondacks and Catskills in New York.
 It is the rarest and most secretive of the breeding thrushes in North America, and it is the only bird species whose breeding range is entirely restricted to the northeastern part of the continent.
 It is a habitat specialist in its breeding range.
 It is known to favor high altitude coniferous forests affected by strong winds and heavy ice conditions.
 They usually breed at higher elevations, normally nesting above 915 m.
 However, they do not only live in this habitat, they also inhabit successional forests that have recently been affected by the forest industry.
 Its habitat is therefore best characterized by highly disturbed forest, where trees are small and stunted.

 Conversely, Bicknell's thrush is more a habitat generalist in migration.
-Bicknell's and gray-cheeked thrush, along with the veery, make up a close-knit group of migrant species.
+The Bicknell's and gray-cheeked thrushes, along with the veery, make up a close-knit group of migrant species.
 The birds migrate to the Greater Antilles, with an estimated 90% of the individuals wintering in Hispaniola (mostly in the Dominican Republic, but also Haiti).
 During the winter, they live in broadleaf forests at various elevations but generally preferring higher elevations.
+Wintering individuals have been recorded from the mountain ranges of the Cordillera Central, Sierra de Baoruco, and Cordillera Septentrional in the Dominican Republic, the Massif de la Hotte in Haiti, the Cordillera Central in Puerto Rico, the Blue Mountains in Jamaica, and the Sierra Maestra in eastern Cuba.

 Behavior

 Vocalization

 Vocalizing mostly at dawn and dusk, the song is mostly performed by the male, but sometimes also by females.
 Like all North American thrushes, Bicknell's thrush song is flute-like.
-High pitched and vibrant, the song is composed of four phrases: “chook-chook, wee-o, wee-o, wee-o-ti-t-ter-ee”.
-Unlike in Gray-cheeked Thrush, the pitch of the last phrase is constant or rising.
+High pitched and vibrant, the song is composed of four phrases: "chook-chook, wee-o, wee-o, wee-o-ti-t-ter-ee".
+Unlike in the gray-cheeked thrush, the pitch of the last phrase is constant or rising.